What causes climate change?

 Who does climate change affect?

-The UN Refugee Agency says climate change adds to many of today’s conflicts — from Darfur to Somalia to Iraq and Syria.
+The UN Refugee Agency says climate change adds to many of today’s conflicts — from Somalia to Syria.

 People also need protection from the climate change we can no longer avoid.
 That means financial support for developing countries and legal protection for climate refugees.